tyrcho/fp-scala/funsets/README.md

     def contains(s: Set, elem: Int): Boolean = s(elem)

+## Grading

+Remember the rules :
+- code compiles and passes all tests
+- functional programming (don't use variables, return statements or any imperative patterns)
+- up to 5 bonus points if you write additional, relevant tests in the suite

+singletonSet, union, intersect, diff, filter : 2 points each

+forall, exists : 3 points each

+map : 4 points

 ## 2.1 Basic Functions on Sets

 Let’s start by implementing basic functions on sets.